 How Can I Buy Them?

-So now that you have a good understanding of what stocks are, how they work, and the underlying risks, I am now going to explain how you can actually buy them.
+So now that you have a good understanding of what stocks are, how they work, and the underlying risks, we are now going to explain how you can actually buy them.

-Regardless of how much you intend on buying, you will need to use a stockbroker.
-The role of the stockbroker is to match buyers and sellers.
+Regardless of how much you intend on buying, you will need to use a broker.
+The role of the broker is to match buyers and sellers.
 So, when you choose a particular stock that you want to buy, the broker will buy them from a seller on your behalf in return for a small fee.

-The good news for you is that there are now heaps of regulated online brokers that will allow you to do this at the click of a button.
+The good news for you is that there are now quite a bit of regulated online brokers that will allow you to do this at the click of a button.
 Once you open an account and deposit funds, you can choose which stocks you want to buy.
 When you decide that you want to sell them, you also do this via your online brokerage account.

-While there are tonnes of brokers to choose from, we’ve listed my favourite two below to help you along the way.
+While there are tons of brokers to choose from, we’ve listed my favourite two below to help you along the way.

-The reason that we like eToro is that the platform is super easy to use, which makes it perfect if you’re a stock market newbie.
+The reason that we like Webull is that the platform is super easy to use, which makes it perfect if you’re a stock market newbie.
 The platform lists thousands of different stocks, across multiple different stock exchanges.
-This includes popular stock exchanges like the NYSE and NASDAQ, as well as smaller markets based in Spain, Sweden, and France.
+This includes popular stock exchanges like the NYSE and NASDAQ.

 It only takes 5 minutes to open an account, and you can verify your identity by uploading a copy of your government-issued ID.
-Deposits are free, and you get to choose from a full range of payment methods.
-This includes traditional debit/credit cards, e-wallets such as PayPal and Skrill, and a bank transfer.
+Also, deposits are free.

-In terms of fees, while eToro does not charge traditional commission fees, you do need to make considerations regarding the spread.
+In terms of fees, while Webull does not charge traditional commission fees, you do need to make considerations regarding the spread.
 This is the difference between the ‘bid’ price and the ‘ask’ price.

-One of the best plus-points to using Ally Invest to buy stocks is that the platform is really well-priced.
-In fact, it costs just $4.95 to buy and sell a stock via the platform, and you are not required to hold a minimum account balance to get this price.
+One of the best plus-points to using Ally Invest to buy stocks is that the platform is also zero-commission based.
+You are not required to hold a minimum account balance to have an account with them.

-Although Ally Invest offers a significant number of US companies to invest in, the platform doesn’t offer the same level of exposure to foreign markets like eToro does.
+Although Ally Invest offers a significant number of US companies to invest in, the platform doesn’t offer the same level of exposure to foreign markets.
 Nevertheless, if you’re looking to primarily focus on the US stock markets, this shouldn’t be an issue.

-Much like in the case of eToro, you will need to verify your identity before getting started, and you can deposit funds using a debit/credit card or bank account, although e-wallets are not yet supported.
+Much like in the other online brokers, you will need to verify your identity before getting started, and you can deposit funds using a bank account, as e-wallets and credit cards are not yet supported.

 However, you should also remember that returns are never guaranteed.
 While it is true that the cases of Enron, Lehman Brothers, and Blockbusters, these were rare and isolated outcomes, they still happened.
 As such, if you are going to invest in stocks, you should always make sure that you are fully diversified to reduce your risks of losing money.